Quick commerce workforce expansion to surge by 60 pc in India

 The Indian logistics, e-commerce, FMCG and consumer durables sectors saw a noticeable surge in workforce growth this festive season, and quick commerce saw substantial growth during the Diwali gifting period, with a 25-30 per cent increase in workforce compared to regular months, said a report on Friday.

-In the logistics sector, the temporary workforce surged by 20-30 per cent to support the anticipated 35 per cent growth in e-commerce sales.

-The demand for workers, particularly in warehousing, last-mile delivery, and customer support roles, intensified during the festive rush.

-However, as the immediate post-festive demand recedes, logistics companies are maintaining a 10 per cent higher-than-usual workforce to sustain ongoing e-commerce requirements, according to the report.
+However, as the immediate post-festive demand recedes, logistics companies are main Quick commerce workforce expansion to surge by 60 pc in Indiataining a 10 per cent higher-than-usual workforce to sustain ongoing e-commerce requirements, according to the report.

 The FMCG sector, which had anticipated a 10-15 per cent increase in sales, particularly in rural areas with higher purchasing power, saw more moderate results post-festive season, according to TeamLease Staffing.